*Information courtesy of the City of Roseau

 Roseau enjoys a thriving arts and music scene.
 Throughout the year various art and music venues offer opportunities for residents and visitors to enjoy a wide selection of music and art experiences.
 Many of these events are held a various public areas in Roseau including the Riverview Park Gazebo, Pioneer Farm & Village, Roseau City Center, and the Roseau School Theater.

-History buffs will enjoy the Roseau Pioneer Farm and Village as well as the Roseau County Museum.
 The Pioneer Farm showcases various buildings that have been moved in from across the area and restored.
 Visit an actual one room school house, a print shop, mercantile, and church among other buildings.
 Each fall a Pioneer Farm festival is held showing many old time demonstrations along with music and other activities for the whole family.
 The Roseau County Museum and Interpretive Center located in the Roseau City Center offers a look back at the history of Roseau County and the people who settled this region.
 The Roseau County Museum is a first class museum specializing in research and genealogy.
 The Roseau County Museum also hosts a number of traveling exhibits of interest, including Smithsonian exhibits, to Roseau residents as well as visitors.